Cromarty: History

 The site of the town's mediaeval burgh dating to at least the 12th century was identified by local archaeologists after winter storms in 2012 eroded sections of the shoreline.
 A community archaeology project, which began in 2013, has investigated the remains of roads and buildings at the site on the eastern edge of the present town.

 Cromarty was the birthplace of Sir Thomas Urquhart, the polymath Royalist most famous as the first translator of Rabelais into English.

 In the nineteenth century, Cromarty was the birthplace and home of Hugh Miller, a geologist, writer, journalist and participant in the Disruptions in the Church of Scotland.
 Among his works was a collection of local folklore, such as the legend, dating from around 1740, that a Cromarty man named John Reid was granted three wishes from a mermaid, and that he used one of the wishes to marry a woman named Helen Stuart.

+In 1818 romantic poet John Keats and his friend Charles Brown took a boat from Cromarty back to London after their tour of Scotland.